Study data for glioblastoma treatment confirms safety and tolerability profile

 “We are very motivated to continue to investigate TLX101 in a larger patient population in the planned phase II IPAX-L (Linz) study underway at Kepler University Hospital, with the goal of collecting additional safety and efficacy data for TLX101 in in combination with EBRT in patients with relapsed-glioblastoma.”

-Telix is a biopharmaceutical company focused on the development and commercialization of diagnostic and therapeutic products using Molecularly Targeted Radiation (MTR).
-Telix is headquartered in Melbourne, Australia, with international operations in Belgium, Japan, Switzerland, and the U.S.
+Telix Pharmaceuticals is a biopharma company focused on the development and commercialization of diagnostic and therapeutic products using Molecularly Targeted Radiation (MTR).
+Telix Pharmaceuticals is headquartered in Melbourne, Australia, with international operations in Belgium, Japan, Switzerland, and the U.S.